utat-ss/architect/README.md

 1. `main`: the branch containing the most recent working release.
 All code in this branch should run perfectly without any known errors.

-1. `dev`: branched off of `main`; the most updated version of the project with the newest features and bug fixes.

 1. `<feature>`: branched off of `dev`; a feature branch.
 Features must be tested thoroughly before being merged into dev.

-## Taking on Tickets 🎫
-Check out the issues tab to see all open tickets.

 ## Upgrading Python Version ⬆️
 When the project changes python version, it is neccesary to create a new poetry environment with the updated python installation.
 To do so, proceed as follows: